 Buy-before-you-sell services like Orchard and Knock front you the cash to buy your next home before you sell your current one.
 That way, you can avoid paying two mortgages at once and skip the stress of trying to line up the closing dates.

-The downside of using a buy-before-you-sell option is that they charge service fees — either as a percentage of your home sale price or as short-term interest on your equity advance — on top of realtor commissions and closing costs.
+But like iBuyers, buy-before-you-sell programs charge service fees — either as a percentage of your home sale price or as short-term interest on your equity advance (often at a much higher APR than a conventional loan).
+These fees are on top of realtor commissions and closing costs.
 So while convenient, it could make your buying/selling experience a lot more expensive.

 The cost may be worth it for people who have found their dream home but aren’t able to make an offer until their own home sells.